icecube/icetray-public/docs/general/cpp_standards/prefer_composition_to_inheritance.rst

+.. highlight:: cpp

 Prefer composition to inheritance
 ---------------------------------

 Inheritance is the second-tightest coupling relationship in C++, second only to friendship.
 Tight coupling is undesirable and should be avoided where possible.
 Therefore, prefer composition to inheritance unless you know that the latter truly benefits your design.

 Inheritance is often overused.
 A sound rule of software engineering is to minimize coupling: If a relationship can be expressed in more than one way, use the weakest relationship that's practical.

 Example of composition::